slave-blocker/frontend-monero-pool/README.md

 figure out how to install the caddy webserver yourself. then place the Caddyfile under /etc/caddy/Caddyfile

 This derives from soontm.xyz, there are two websites, first at port 4243 jt-grassies webui-embed.html wich the pool runs natively, this is by itself without caddy, @ pool.xmr.soontm.xyz.
-And then there is the website @ soontm.xyz wich is ran over caddy.
+And then there is the website @ soontm.xyz wich is ran over caddy at port 4244.
 The haproxy software does not do loadbalance, it merely serves the ports and implements the usage of the ssl certs.
 The cors.lua plugin also allows for the samesite cookies usage.

 then install haproxy : sudo apt-get install haproxy then place the haproxy.cfg in /etc/haproxy/haproxy.cfg